openstack/training-guides/doc/upstream-training/source/slides/howitsmade-communication.rst

 - Way for people to communicate to a larger group than those that are on IRC
 - All emails are archived
+- The `Mailing Lists <https://wiki.openstack.org/wiki/Mailing_Lists>`_ wiki
+  page describes how to subscribe to a list and describes some popular lists

 Exercise 3
 ==========

-Look through the list of mailing lists and subscribe to at least one that would be most helpful for you and then locate where the archives for that ML are.
+Look through the list of mailing lists and subscribe to at least one list of interest.
+Once subscribed, locate the archives for that ML.